 They were covered in 3 to 4 inches of wood chip mulch and have not seen as fast maturity as the other beds.
 These ones need more watering and weeding then the others do.

 We are constantly working on making these beds have a deeper mulch layer and improving the soil.

 This has to be one of the most important things about Back to Eden gardening.
-So many people that we have talked to want to till the wood chip mulch into there garden.
-That is a very bad idea!
+So many people that we have talked to want to till the wood chip mulch into their garden.
+That is a very bad idea.

 Using mulch like wood chips on the top of your soil is great for your garden but if you mix them into the soil they will tie up the nitrogen as they start to break down.

 This would mean your plants wouldn’t have access to that nitrogen when they are grown and become very sickly.